-Student Information System includes Online Check In, Online Registration, annual fees related to the software licensing and maintenance contract.
-District time spent for application support staff cost and technical support staff cost (including account management) and infrastructure.
-Estimated cost is included in District Support Staff in the previous section.
+All schools must use Infinite Campus for the student database.
+This cost is related to annual fees related to the software licensing and maintenance contract.
+District time spent for application support staff cost and technical support staff cost (including account management) and infrastructure is included in total direct staffing.
 Does not include purchase, maintenance and/or repair of internal data network systems and computer workstations, or any application software, other than those directly related to the use of Infinite Campus.